-4.2.1 in order to perform any agreement between us;
+4.2.1 in order to perform and administer any agreement between us;

 5. What if you refuse to provide us with any personal data?

-5.1 Where we need to collect personal data by law, or under the terms of an agreement we have with you, and you fail to provide that data when requested (or fail to consent to the processing of that data, if necessary), we may not be able to continue with the agreement we have or are trying to enter into with you (for example a job application process).
-In this case, we may have to cancel the agreement you have with us but we will notify you if this is the case at the time.
+5.1 Where we need to collect personal data by law, or under the terms of an agreement we have with you, and you fail to provide that data when requested (or fail to consent to the processing of that data, if necessary), we may not be able to continue with the agreement we have or are trying to enter into with you (for example a job application process), or allow you access to confidential areas of our offices and/or research sites.
+In this case, we may have to cancel the agreement or visit you planned with us but we will notify you if this is the case at the time.

 5.2 Whilst we may be able to provide you with certain updates and information notwithstanding your refusal to submit personal data, this may limit your ability to participate in some activities or features or your use of certain online features or functionality.